common-workflow-language/cwldep/README.md

 cwldep add myfile.cwl https://github.com/common-workflow-language/workflows/archive/draft2.tar.gz
 ```

-This will download and extract to `github.com/common-workflow-language/workflows/archive`
+This will download and extract to the local directory `github.com/common-workflow-language/workflows/archive`

 You can also import git repositories: